 For example, your husband has to work late, or your guests are stuck in a traffic jam and will not arrive as planned.
 If they have to eat cold food, all your effort is lost just because they could not be there on time.

-Do not worry, and there are great ways of keeping food warm without losing the taste.
-In this article, I will share with you a lot of tips on how to keep food warm in your oven and how to plan cooking if you know you have to keep it ready over several hours.
+Do not worry, and there are great ways of keeping food warm without losing the taste, even if you don’t have high-quality chafing dishes.
+Now, I’ll share with you several tips on how to keep food warm in the oven and how to plan your cooking if you have to keep it ready for many hours.

 Which Food Can Be Kept Warm?

 Clearly, there are certain food items that are more suitable for being kept warm over a longer time, as they do not lose in taste, consistency, and attractivity.
 On the other hand, there are certain meals that should be eaten fresh as they quickly start becoming less appealing.

 Chicken is the easiest meat to be kept warm.
 This is the reason why it is often served at lunch or dinner buffets, as well as on airplanes, as it does not have such a precise cooking point as beef and can be kept warm without becoming dry.

 - Can You Reuse Oil After Frying Chicken – The Best Guide 2022